- Parent Category: Lower-Intermediate Skill Builders

 Notice that the structure simply drops the subject of the sentence.

-Negative imperatives add do + not before the plain form of the verb.
+Negative imperatives add do + not before the base verb.

 Do not eat too much candy.